SwiftLiuu/High-Performance-Concurrent-Hashmap-in-Rust/README.md

 4. Tobias Maier, Peter Sanders, and Roman Dementiev. *Concurrent Hash Tables: Fast and General(?)*.
 ACM Transactions on Parallel Computing, Vol. 5, No. 4, Article 16, February 2019.

-## License

-This project is dual-licensed under MIT and Apache-2.0 licenses.